 Turn off the TV

 While the TV is a great source of escapism, it also highlights dramatic and negative stories on the news and in films.
 Turn the TV off to stop your children seeing destructive imagery or hearing news stories that could upset them.
 When dealing with your own issues, the last thing you family needs is to be bombarded with heart-breaking worldwide events.
 Especially if they are in some way related to what you are going through.
 Your home should feel like the safest place on earth to your kids and temporarily switching off will be beneficial to you all.
-Opt for storybooks and board games instead.
+Opt for storybooks and instead.
 These help remove your children from their current situation and can give them some happiness rather than fill them with fear and dread.
 Also, make sure the most used rooms in your home has their favourite toys, blankets and pictures in to make them feel at ease.

 You could use a few or all of these tips to help your kids during a difficult time, no matter what it is.
 As their parent, you will know which will be the right tact for your child.
 Remember to listen carefully to everything your child shares with you and reassure them that it is natural to feel this way.
 Try to react as quickly as possible to their upset and concerns and make them feel loved at every opportunity.
 If you are still unsure how to progress seek professional guidance and support and talk openly about your feelings.